-- proof of ID (if needed); - further clarification about the requested information; - if it is not clear where the information shall be sent, the Trust must clarify what address/email address to use when sending the requested information; and/or - consent (if requesting third party data).
+- proof of ID (if needed); - further clarification about the requested information if it is not clear what information is required; - if it is not clear where the information shall be sent, the Trust must clarify what address/email address to use when sending the requested information; and/or - consent (if requesting third party data).

-The Trust will work with their DPO in order to create the acknowledgment.
+The Trust should work with their DPO in order to create the acknowledgment.